tomatopuree/predicting_depression/README.md

 of your depression, if there is any to begin with.

-The performance of the machine learning algorithm is discussed in detail in the below paper.
+The performance of the machine learning algorithm is discussed in detail in the paper below.

 https://digitalcommons.wpi.edu/cgi/viewcontent.cgi?article=3433&context=mqp-all